duluca/angular-unit-test-helper/README.md

 - Send PR, will accept
 - To setup the project, run `npm install`
-- Test against the example project listed below using `npm link`
+- Test against the example project listed below using `npm pack` to create a `.tgz` file and install the `.tgz` file using `npm install -D ../path/to/your.tgz`
+  - Using `npm link` doesn't work as expected due `devDependencies` being symlinked to the parent Angular project, causing issues with the framework.
 - To publish the project, run `npm version major|minor|patch`
   > Read more about that setup by Isaac Schlueter [here](https://blog.npmjs.org/post/184553141742/easy-automatic-npm-publishes)